March 17, 2011

 “Dr. Kimmelman’s results are very encouraging for the pancreatic cancer research community, and all those affected by this disease,” Fleshman added.
 “This study may represent a significant step towards better treatment options for patients.
 However, it is important to note that these promising results have so far only been observed in mice.
 Rigorous testing in human clinical trials will be necessary before conclusions are drawn.”
 At least two clinical trials are already underway to examine chloroquine as a treatment for pancreatic cancer.

 The Pancreatic Cancer Action Network encourages all patients to consider clinical trials when exploring treatment options.
-In order to assist interested patients in locating applicable clinical trial options, the organization’s Patient and Liaison Services (PALS) Associates conduct personalized clinical trial searches based on each patient’s specific diagnosis, treatment history, geographical location, and willingness to travel.
-PALS Associates use the Pancreatic Cancer Action Network’s comprehensive, up-to-date database of IRB-approved pancreatic cancer-specific clinical trials taking place nationwide to locate potential trials for the patient.
+In order to assist interested patients in locating applicable clinical trial options, the organization’s PanCAN Patient Services Case Managers conduct personalized clinical trial searches based on each patient’s specific diagnosis, treatment history, geographical location, and willingness to travel.
+Case Managers use the Pancreatic Cancer Action Network’s comprehensive, up-to-date database of IRB-approved pancreatic cancer-specific clinical trials taking place nationwide to locate potential trials for the patient.
 Patients are strongly encouraged to take trial information to their physicians for treatment advice.

 About the Pancreatic Cancer Action Network